FAQs

 • Odor and flammability

-• Need to establish surface core
+• Need to establish a surface cure

 Epoxy Advantages: